 To go in-house, or to not go in-house, that is the question many companies are asking these days.
 According to a recent study, we’re seeing a 50% increase in enterprises moving SEO in-house in 2020, which is not a trend that can be ignored.

 This statistic proves that the in-housing movement is growing and is likely to continue in the future, as companies recognize the benefits of having an SEO team within their own walls.
+If you are just getting started head over to our Learning Center and download our SEO Specialist Job Description Template.

 But how do you choose the right SEO expert?